pablomesenn/Caso-3-Diseno-de-Software/README.md

 ##### Logical division for workload distribution

 The monolithic architecture chosen for this project contains layers designed to be responsible for different tasks, ensuring good separation of concerns and maintainability.
 The general responsabilities of each layer are describe in the following table.
+Ahead of the table each layer will be explained in detail.

 | **Layer**          | **Responsibilities**                                                                                                                                                                                                                                              |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|